Nityan11/Scientific-Calculator-Class-Library-and-Winform-Application/README.md

 # Scientific-Calculator-class-library-and-Winform-Application
 This repository has a scientific calculator made using C# language in .NET Framework.
 It consists of 2 parts: a class library that does the mathematical calculation and the Winform GUI that uses this class library.
+This project is based on OOPs Paradigm. class library: Calculator.MathLibrary
+Winforms Application: ScientificCalculator